alexirpan/alexirpan.github.io/research.md

 Due to confidence issues, I didn't apply to PhD programs senior year.
 My more complete reasoning is in this [blog post]({% post_url 2016-01-03-grad-school %}).

-The research I've done so far hasn't led to publishable results, but it's not nothing.
-I'm still proud of the work I've done, and want to share it.
+The research I've done hasn't led to publishable results, but it's not nothing.
+I'm still proud of it, and want to share it, in the off chance someone finds it neat.

-Additionally, I haven't given up on academia just yet, meaning I still need to signal my research capabilities.
-This page is that signal.
+(Additionally, I haven't given up on academia just yet, meaning I need to signal my research capabilities in case I apply in the future.
+This page is that signal.)

 ---------------------------------------------

 <p></p>

-Exploring Boosted Neural Nets for Rubik's Cube Solving
+**Exploring Boosted Neural Nets for Rubik's Cube Solving**

 *Alex Irpan*